rust-lang/rust/src/doc/reference.md

 variable `y`).

-Methods that take either `self` or `Box<Self>` can optionally place them in a mutable slot by prefixing them with `mut` (similar to regular arguments):
+Methods that take either `self` or `Box<Self>` can optionally place them in a mutable variable by prefixing them with `mut` (similar to regular arguments):

 ```
 trait Changer {